team-avocado-01/continuous-delivery-demonstration/README.md

 This project includes a CI/CD workflow using CircleCI, and GitHub as the version control system.

-## Included:
+### Included Files:

 CircleCI config YAML file
 Input/Output data that is tested and deployed
 SRC folder included Python scripts
-Tests folder which includes tests to be ran in the build written in Python Contributing.md file which explains setup and guidance to using the repo Pipfile which instructs packages to be built
+Tests folder which includes tests to be ran in the build written in Python
+Contributing.md file which explains setup and guidance to using the repo
+Pipfile which instructs packages to be built

 This is an open-source project, for contribution commit your changes and submit pull requests for an administrators review